ZhuohaoZeng/2DComputerGraphics/README.md

   - Interpolates premultiplied ARGB colors per pixel, reports opacity for blend-mode optimization.

 ## PA5: Extend Shaders & Blending
-This module introduces a shader pipeline and pixel blending.
-Instead of always overwriting destination pixels, the canvas now supports combining source and destination colors according to blend rules, with shaders controlling how source pixels are computed.
+This module adds a **generalized shader system** and a **blend mode pipeline**, allowing draw operations to generate pixels through shaders and then combine them with the destination image using configurable blend rules.
 ### New Features
 - **Blend Modes**
   -  Introduced a blending framework (blend.h) with support for standard blend operations (e.g., Src, SrcOver).